It’s an age-old question: why pay for something you can get for free?

 For free programs, ads are their lifeblood.
 Employees are fed deals that bring the platform and advertisers the most money — not necessarily the best deals for the employee.
 Free programs are usually cluttered with ads, making them hard to navigate and unwieldy.

-Paid programs keep your employees’ information under lock and key, since they know that’s a huge priority for companies.
+Paid employee discount programs keep your employees’ information under lock and key, since they know that’s a huge priority for companies.
 There is no customer profiling and no selling employee data for profit.

 Free programs can be tricky.
 Often, written in fine print, there’s a clause allowing the platform to sell employee information to third party organizations.
 They are allowed, for example, to sell usage and redemption data to the retailers.